Table of Contents

 1. Moisture testing.
 Before any flooring goes down, test the slab.
 You can use a simple plastic sheet test (tape a sheet of plastic to the slab for 72 hours and check for condensation) or a more accurate calcium chloride test.
 If you see moisture, you need to address it before installing anything.
 Plank & Go can walk you through this during a consultation.

 3. Leveling.
 Concrete slabs are rarely perfectly flat.
-LVP tolerates minor variations (typically up to 3/16” over 10 feet), but significant dips or humps need to be addressed with a floor leveling compound before installation.
+Waterproof laminate tolerates minor variations (typically up to 3/16” over 10 feet), but significant dips or humps need to be addressed with a floor leveling compound before installation.
 Skipping this leads to clicking sounds underfoot and stress on the locking joints over time.

 Investing in proper prep adds cost upfront, but it’s the reason a floor lasts 15 years instead of 5.
-For a full look at what these projects cost, see our 2026 flooring cost guide.

-Our Recommendation
+Our Recommendation {#our-recommendation}

 Here’s where we land after doing this across Utah basements from Bountiful to Provo: